rslint/rslint/README.md

 If you would like to generate these tables for your run, set the `TIMING` env var to `1`
 **Note that these benchmarks are highly inaccurate, the linting process will end up being a lot faster if benchmarked over thousands of iterations**
 Furthermore, rule times are measured as the average over all files, so the total time is closer to the avg duration than `duration * files`.

-# Caching

-RSLint will cache results by default, this is done through a `.rslintcache` binary file.
-The file is protected in various ways to avoid erroneous runs:
-  - The file is in a binary format which will easily fail serialization on random edits
-  - The file stores the time it was created at, and checks it at runtime, if it does not match then the cache is rejected as "poisoned"

-# Implementing new rules

-If you would like to implement a new rule there are a few steps you must go through.
-You can either use the `cst_rule` macro then implement visit for the visitor structure generated (see rules like `no_empty.rs` for examples), or you can make a struct and impl `CstRule` manually.
-Don't forget to add the rule to the mod file of the group you chose!

 # Roadmap